kafoso/type-formatter/README.md

             if ("What do we like?" === $string) {
                 return $this->getTypeFormatter()->getDefaultStringFormatter()->format("CAKE!");
             }
-            return null; // Pass on to next formatter or lastly DefaultArrayFormatter }
+            return null; // Pass on to next formatter or lastly DefaultStringFormatter }
     },
 ]));